SENIOR MANAGEMENT TEAM

 Gurpreet joined the Trust in December 2018.
 Gurpreet works with Stuart Wilcox delivering activities in the West Midlands, including Anne Frank Schools and Ambassadors Programme and community events.
 Prior to joining the Trust, Gurpreet worked for West Midlands Police and completed a BA Hons in History.
 Her passion is to help deliver a vital message to current and future generations of youth about equality and the importance of embracing each other’s differences.

 Steve manages and delivers the Anne Frank Prison Project and has taken the Anne Frank exhibition to all categories of prison, male and female, from high security to open prisons and young offenders’ institutions.
 The project has received great acclaim from prisons throughout the UK and from other professional bodies in the prison sector.

 FUNDRAISING AND EVENTS TEAM

-James is responsible for securing funding from trusts and foundations, statutory funders and other grant-makers.
-He has worked in the charity sector as a fundraiser for over seven years, and has previously worked at Crisis and the British Red Cross.
+Rachel is responsible for securing funding from trusts and foundations, statutory funders and other grant-makers.

 Alex joined The Anne Frank Trust in 2016.
 She is responsible for ensuring that the Trust’s vision and mission are communicated to wide-ranging stakeholder audiences across multiple media channels.
 She has considerable experience of in-house communications roles in areas as diverse as newspaper publishing and further education.